Home > Health Library > Smoking in Cancer Care (PDQ®): Supportive care - Health Professional Information [NCI]

 Not all smokers are equally motivated to stop smoking.
 One of the most useful models for physicians in understanding the motivational issues in stopping smoking and actually quitting is the Stages of Change Model.
 Most individuals attempting to change a complex behavior such as smoking go through several predictable stages, from precontemplation to contemplation to preparation and, finally, to action.
 One of the goals of brief physician counseling is to move patients along these stages, until they are more motivated to quit.
 In addition, especially for first-time quitters, relapsing and cycling through these stages one or more times is common, until the person develops better behavioral skills.

 The most common triggers for relapse are stressful situations and social triggers for smoking.
 One study found that the patterns of relapse in head and neck cancer patients were comparable to patterns of relapse in quitters in the general population.[Level of evidence: II] Smokers should be encouraged to anticipate such situations and develop strategies for handling them, as part of developing a new identity as a nonsmoker.
 It may take more than a year for even motivated smokers to successfully make these changes.
 The Stages of Change Model is well described and summarized and is outlined as part of the Ask, Advise, Assist, Arrange Key Elements list below.
 Other important information such as smoking history (e.g., amount smoked or previous attempts to quit) can be efficiently collected by asking patients to complete a brief set of self-assessment forms in the waiting room.
-Nicotine addiction can be assessed using the Fagerstrom Test for Nicotine Dependence, and behavioral patterns (e.g., tendency to smoke when under stress) can be assessed using the online Quit Guide.
-When talking to patients about smoking cessation, providers can use a fact sheet available from the Centers for Disease Control and Prevention.
+Nicotine addiction can be assessed using the Fagerstrom Test for Nicotine Dependence (FTND), and behavioral patterns (e.g., tendency to smoke when under stress) can be assessed using the online booklet titled Clearing the Air.
+When talking with patients about smoking cessation, providers can use a fact sheet available from the Centers for Disease Control and Prevention.

 Psychiatric disorders and alcohol abuse may be complicating factors in the treatment of smoking, regardless of the population.
-Smoking prevalence is notably higher among those with mental or alcohol disorders,[11,12] and response to treatment is poorer.[13,14]
+Smoking prevalence is notably higher among those with mental or alcohol disorders,[13,14] and response to treatment is poorer.[15,16]

 A comprehensive longitudinal study of all patients (N = 1,425) seen over a 3-year period at the MD Anderson Cancer Center Tobacco Treatment Program identified individuals with major depression (n = 194), an anxiety disorder (n = 53), alcohol abuse (n = 92), or combinations of these disorders (n = 255), with the remainder (n = 831) having no psychiatric diagnosis.
 Across groups, individuals smoked an average of one pack per day.
 Patients received an individually tailored behavioral intervention, generally consisting of an in-person initial evaluation and an average of eight treatment sessions over 3 to 4 months, either in person or by phone, with follow-up at 6 months.
 Smoking-related pharmacotherapy was part of treatment for 88% of participants; about 15% also received a consultation with the program's addiction psychiatrist.